shaloo/docs.arcana/docs/faq/faq-gen.md

 ---

-??? an-faq "Does the {{config.extra.arcana.sdk_name}} support Web3 application frameworks such as React, NextJS, Vue?"
+??? an-faq "Does the {{config.extra.arcana.sdk_name}} support Web3 application frameworks such as React, Next.js, Vue?"

       Yes.
-You can integrate the {{config.extra.arcana.sdk_name}} with any vanilla HTML/CSS/JS app or an app that uses React, NextJS, and Vue frameworks.
-See [[index-integrate-app|how to integrate app with the {{config.extra.arcana.sdk_name}}]].
+You can integrate the {{config.extra.arcana.sdk_name}} with any vanilla HTML/CSS/JS app or an app that uses React, Next.js, and Vue frameworks.
+See [[index-integrate|how to integrate app with the {{config.extra.arcana.sdk_name}}]].

 ## Wallet Connectors